robbyt/go-supervisor/runnables/httpserver/README.md

 # HTTP Server Runnable

-This package provides a ready-to-use HTTP server implementation that integrates with the go-supervisor framework.
-The HTTP server runnable supports configuration reloading, state management, and graceful shutdown.
+A production-ready HTTP server that integrates with go-supervisor for lifecycle management.

-## Features
+## Why Use This?

+Building HTTP servers that handle shutdown gracefully is complex.
+When a process receives a termination signal, it needs to stop accepting new connections while allowing in-flight requests to complete.
+This package solves that problem by providing an HTTP server that:

-- Configurable HTTP routes with path matching
+- Integrates with go-supervisor's shutdown coordination
-- Middleware support for request processing
-- Dynamic route configuration and hot reloading
+- Reloads configuration without dropping connections
-- Graceful shutdown with configurable timeout
-- State reporting and monitoring
-- Wildcard route support for catch-all handlers
-- Built-in middlewares for common tasks
+- Reports its internal state for monitoring

 ## Basic Usage